 If stuffed animals could use a "bath" anyway, then you can put them in the washing machine.
 But, be aware that most cycles in the washing machine are not adequate to kill lice.
 Many people assume that lice will drown or wash out in the water, neither of which is true.
-Lice can not drown, and lice do not "wash off" of items.
-The only cycle on the washing machine that will kill lice is the sanitize cycle because it reaches temperatures high enough to kill lice.
+Lice can not drown, and lice do not "wash off" items.
+The only cycle on the washing machine that will kill lice is the sanitizing cycle because it reaches temperatures high enough to kill lice.

 #5- Lice Repellent Spray

 DO NOT use a pesticide lice spray to spray on stuffed animals!
 Lice are resistant to these sprays, so if there are any lice on them, it will not kill them.
 And, these pesticide sprays are very toxic to children and pets.

 While pesticide sprays are not a good idea, I do recommend lice repellent sprays.

 There are certain essential oil scents that lice hate.
 When you spray one of these fragrances on items, lice will leave the area.
 These sprays do not KILL lice, but they are useful as a boost to keep lice away.

 Most people that use lice kits and home remedies get caught in the horrible "Never-Ending Cycle of Lice"

 When you first discover lice you have adult lice bugs, baby lice bugs, and lice eggs (also known as nits)

 After using an over-the-counter treatment or a home remedy, people think they've taken care of the problem because they aren't finding lice bugs for a while.